AthleticNet/athletic-support-styles/README.md

 ## How to create a new styles file
 1. Create new file ending in `.css` in the repo root
-2. Save changes directly to the master branch (this will automatically trigger a Netlify deploy)
+2. Save changes directly to the master branch
 3. You'll find your .css file at https://athleticnet.github.io/athletic-support-styles/YOUR-NAME.css

 ## How to update a styles file